ricamaria/Project2-Group4/README.md

 46472.311

-Applications:
+### Applications:

 Python - libraries: Pandas, SQLAlchamy
 Database - PGAdmin (PostgresSQL)

-Process:
+### Process:

 Open python file
-Import csv files into Pandas - > transform tables to formal specification spec -> connect to postgresSQL database -> load data.
+Import csv files into Pandas - > transform tables to formal specification spec -> connect to postgres SQL database -> load data.

-Formal specification to be created that defines the tables structures importable into postgresSQL database.
+Formal specification to be created that defines the tables structures importable into postgres SQL database.

-Exact :
+### Exact :

 Filter data for countries that are being focused on for the analysis and the year range.

-Case 1:
+#### Case 1:

 Country - Australia

 Year Range - 2001 to 2010

-Data Modelling - Tables :
+### Data Modelling - Tables :

 *Insert www.quickdatabasediagrams.com file here*